Sachin4800/delta-demo/README.md

 # delta-demo
-this is the demo account for github repo
+this is the demo account for github repo.